openvinotoolkit/open_model_zoo/models/intel/smartlab-sequence-modelling-0001/README.md

 # online mstcn++

 ## Use Case and High-Level Description
 This is an online action segmentation network for 16 classes trained on Intel dataset.
-It is an online version of MSTCN++ [1].
-The difference between online mstcn++ and mstcn++ is that the former accept stream video as input while the latter assume the whole video is given.
+It is an online version of MSTCN++.
+The difference between online MSTCN++ and MSTCN++ is that the former accept stream video as input while the latter assume the whole video is given.

-For the original mstcn++ model details see [paper](https://arxiv.org/abs/2006.09220)
+For the original MSTCN++ model details see [paper](https://arxiv.org/abs/2006.09220)

 ## Specification